dozendog/simple-springboot/README.md

 # simple-springboot
-A simple springboot RestAPI server with java8
+A simple springboot RestAPI server with java8 (for demo, not production grade)

 - RestAPI server
 - Springboot v2.3.4